Skip to content

 Conclusion

 Weld inspection is a multi-method discipline, and industrial endoscope inspection is a capable contributor to it — particularly for verifying internal weld geometry in enclosed piping systems where the interior surface is otherwise inaccessible.
-Used as part of a structured inspection program with appropriate documentation, it closes a gap that other NDT methods do not address.
 The weld that cannot be visually verified from the inside is not fully inspected until it has been.

 Leave a comment